 My training is in integrative psychotherapy: to me, this is both about integrating different psychotherapeutic approaches and helping a client to integrate the different parts of themselves.
 For all of us, the past influences the present, and exploring this can often be instrumental in moving forward to a more fulfilling life, and a greater sense of being alive.
 Helping clients to feel they have choices is often a key aspect.
 Central to my work is the actual relationship I have with my clients: I offer a non-judgemental, supportive, warm and human context, where any thoughts and feelings can be brought into the room and safely explored together.

-I am based in Dartmouth Park/Highgate.
+I am based in Kentish Town/Highgate.

 Due to a broad training background, Emily has grounding in various different approaches, which allows her to be flexible in how she works with each individual: